 What may be arguably Apple's biggest rival, Samsung, started unleashing its biggest line of phones, the Galaxy S line, just under three years ago.
 But with the approach of the three year anniversary of the Galaxy S line, and three such models having been released in the interim, Samsung now has new reason to celebrate: the crossing of a major milestone.

-that it had sold fully 100 million units of Galaxy S smartphones since their launch just under three years ago.
+Samsung reported earlier today that it had sold fully 100 million units of Galaxy S smartphones since their launch just under three years ago.
 The Galaxy S accounted for a quarter of that number, at 25 million, while the follow-up version, the Galaxy S II, sold 40 million.
 Just to make things even more impressive, the Galaxy S III currently stands at 41 million, putting the total to just around 106 million total units sold.
-What's more, elements of the analyst community are already expecting a new Samsung Galaxy S model to make an appearance--at least on an announcement level--by summer. reported earlier today VIDEO
+What's more, elements of the analyst community are already expecting a new Samsung Galaxy S model to make an appearance--at least on an announcement level--by summer.

 The year 2013 could prove to be a very big year indeed for smartphones of all stripes, especially those with Apple and Samsung brand names attached to them.
 Only time will ultimately tell just how far all this goes, but it should be quite the show all the same.